WELCOME TO

 Julia Ruth

-Partnerships Coordinator
+Relationship Coordinator

 Mariela Barraza

-Mariela is the Partnerships Coordinator at Swipe Out Hunger where she helps strengthen the engagement of campuses and anti-hunger nonprofit partners.
+Mariela is the Resource Impact Manager at Swipe Out Hunger where she helps strengthen the engagement of campuses and anti-hunger nonprofit partners.
 Mariela holds a B.A. in Sociology from The University of California, Santa Barbara, where she found her passion for reliable access to nutritious food for all.
 Prior to joining Swipe Out Hunger, Mariela was a CalFresh, Food Security, and Basic Needs advocate at Basic Needs UCSB where she had the unique experience of helping connect students to resources as an undergraduate student herself.
 Mariela strongly values an intersectional lens in food justice work to best support underrepresented students and students of all backgrounds.
 She enjoys coming together with friends and family through food and traveling.

 Director of Philanthropic Partnerships